PrestaShop/prestashop.github.io/news/_posts/2022/03/04/contributor-interview-jean-francois-viguier.md

 Now that I've had my little rant (:innocent:), I’d like to thank some people.

-The first person I’d like to thank is Valentin Szczupak.
+The first person I’d like to thank is [NeOMakinG](https://github.com/NeOMakinG).
 He and the community have done a lot of work on the new theme.
 I really hope it will be available in the next version.

 I’d also like to thank Franck Lefèvre: he is very kind, helpful and open-minded.